ExpEvolWormLab/Sandrine_internship/README.md

 ### Ne

 This code corresponds to Ne's estimation for each population considering his effective size and his ancestor's effective sizes.

+### CA_cmh_chisq

+This code performs the Cochran-Mantel-Haenszel test and chi-square test of Dioecy

+### CA_cmh_chisq
+This code performs the Cochran-Mantel-Haenszel test and chi-square test of Androdioecy